Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

     }

     /**
      * @notice  .
-A Function to receive ether sent directly to this contract without a function call.
+A Function to receive celo Token sent directly to this contract without a function call.
      * @dev     . similar to a fallback function.
      */
     receive() external payable{}